 - Assisting employers with welfare benefits as fiduciary responsibility is going to be more important

-Active Engagement with Multiple Streams of Data Also Contributes to Utilization Management Enhancements
+Real-Time Engagement with Multiple Streams of Data Contribute to Utilization Management Enhancements

 He expands further, saying that “Utilization management has historically meant implementation of binary, rules-based decision support, that more times than not benefits the PBM and/or carrier, or results in a contentious back and forth between the Patient, their Physician, the PBM/Carrier, and the Plan Sponsor.”

-In Ryan’s expert opinion, “Technology must drive fast and evidence based decision support that independently advocates for the patient first, then the economics for the Plan Sponsor.”
+In Rice’s expert opinion, “Technology must drive fast and evidence based decision support that independently advocates for the patient first, then the economics for the Plan Sponsor.”

 It’s this need for instantaneous information that makes technology like Xevant’s all-in-one platform so important.
 Xevant offers an automated solution that allows benefits managers to analyze data and assimilate it into actionable, measurable, long-term strategies quickly and more effectively.
 PBM and health plan reporting that typically takes months can be collated instantaneously, allowing clients to quickly pivot where and when needed to save money and improve patient health.